atormakh/TwitterPolitica/README.md

 ### Webapp

-Webapp is a different npm module, and runs over ReactJS
+Webapp is a different npm module, and runs over ReactJS.
+As well as in the API section, make sure you have [yarn](https://classic.yarnpkg.com/en/docs/install) properly installed on your computer.

 ```
 cd webapp